goopypanther/hackerboat/doc/systems/SubsystemManifest.md

 5.2 Batteries
 -------------
-The boat is powered by a pair of 12V truck batteries. ***Insert part numbers etc here*** These batteries are wired in parallel to provide a single nominal 12V bus.
+The boat is powered by a pair of 12V truck batteries, p/n 31-950 PA.
+These batteries are wired in parallel to provide a single nominal 12V bus.
+This is a 31-size battery, which allows us to use standard battery trays for securing them.
+One battery is in each of the forward and aft main compartments.

 5.3 Charger
 -----------